shader-slang/spec/proposals/030-coherent-pointers.md

 ### Introduction

 GPUs have a concept known as coherent operations.
 Coherent operations flush cache for reads/writes so that when **thread A** modifies memory, **thread B** may read that memory, seeing all changes to memory done by a different thread.
 When flushing cache it is important to note that not all caches will be flushed.
 If a user wants coherence to `WorkGroup` memory, only the levels of cache up to `WorkGroup` memory will need to be flushed.

+Additionally, pointers will be permitted to be marked as read-only or read/write.
+A read-only pointer will be immutable (unable to modify the data pointed to).

 ### Prior Implementations